- Bits and Pieces from Here and There

 The Crows of Iasi

-In November 2013, my wife and I attended an academic symposium Iasi (pronounced "Yash"), Romania, a city of 400,000 in the Moldavia region located in the northeast corner of that country.
-Iasi is a leading center of Romanian social, cultural, academic and artistic life.
+In November 2013, my wife and I attended an academic symposium in Iasi, Romania.
+Iasi (pronounced "Yash"), a city of 400,000 in the Moldavia region of northeast Romania, is a leading center of Romanian social, cultural, academic and artistic life.

 Around 6:00 AM on Sunday November 10, as city trams were making their first scheduled runs, I set a stereo recording rig on the ledge outside our hotel window.
 Soon the daily crow assembly commenced in the schoolyard.
 Here's a short sample...